ofdavis/ofdavis-website/content/papers/eitc.md

 ##### Citation

-Davis, Owen F. (2023).
+Davis, Owen F. (forthcoming).
 "How Does the Earned Income Tax Credit Work?
-Exploring the Role of Commuting and Personal Transportation."
-Working paper.
+Exploring the Role of Commuting and Personal Transportation." *Journal of Labor Economics.*